 5. The Rutgers Open Access Policy and information on making your work open access

 Please visit the SOAR website for information on the policy, the Senate resolution, to deposit your work, or to request presentations, consultation, or other services.
-Please contact Laura Mullen with any questions, or to discuss any aspect of OA or the Policy.
+Please contact Laura Mullen with any questions, or to discuss any aspect of OA or the Policy,.

-From the soar website:
+From the SOAR website:

 This Rutgers Open Access Policy ensures the widest dissemination of Rutgers scholarship via the SOAR (Scholarly Open Access at Rutgers, soar.rutgers.edu) website and suite of services.
 Depositing work in SOAR, which is crawled by Google, allows articles to circulate worldwide on the internet.
 Researchers without access to subscriptions will be able to access the results of Rutgers research.
 When an article is accepted for publication (post peer review, all revisions complete), Rutgers faculty, doctoral students and postdocs should upload the author version (typically a Word doc or PDF) to SOAR at soar.rutgers.edu.
 SOAR staff take care of researching all permissions and handle other issues.
 Please send all inquiries about the OA policy, SOAR, or any open access issues to Laura Bowering Mullen at lbmullen(at)rutgers.edu.
 All questions welcomed!

-7. Open Access Textbooks: many sources under the Open Educational Resources (OER) tab above.
+6. Open Access Textbooks: many sources under the Open Educational Resources (OER) tab above.
 You may want to choose open access textbooks for your course(s), and there are many options to find one at the OER tab (specific to psychology) above.

 One example: Check out this open access textbook builder for psychology: Knowledge Evolved/Noba (more info under tab "Open Educational Resources (OERs)" See:

-8. Newly Acquired Psychology-related Databases at RUL (please see "Databases" on the library homepage for the full alphabetical list):
+7. Recently Acquired Psychology-related Databases at RUL (please see "Databases" on the library homepage for the full alphabetical list):

 Docuseek2 for some psychology video content (See the videos tab above for more)